Cultivating a self that is fit for the complex world we live and work in

 - Developing action learning strategies for engaging with complexity (Acting)

-If you have been searching for professional development that really challenges you while supporting you and also provides insight into new ways of thinking then this is the retreat for you.
+If you have been searching for professional development that really challenges you and supports you as you gain insights into new ways of thinking then this is the retreat for you.

-*The Cultivating the Self for Complexity Workshop, being offered for the first time in Australia, has its foundations in a collaboration between Carolyn Coughlin of Cultivating Leadership and Doug Silsbee of Presence-Based Coaching.
-Together with Presence Based Coaching © we have previously offered a version of this workshop under the name Resourcing Clients for Unknowable Futures, and in March 2018, our two companies will be offering it again in the US under the name Coaching for Presence-Based Leadership.
-The development and design of these these workshops has both drawn from and contributed to Doug’s forthcoming book, Presence-Based Leadership.
+* The Cultivating the Self for Complexity Workshop has its foundations in a collaboration between Carolyn Coughlin of Cultivating Leadership and Doug Silsbee of Presence-Based Coaching ©.
+Together with Presence Based Coaching © we offer a version of this workshop under the name Presence-Based Leadership: A Retreat for Coaches and Leaders.